MATPOWER/wy-wind-model/README.md

     - `type` — type of wind speed model
       - 0 = based on *raw_wind_speed* in m/s
       - 1 = based on log(*raw_wind_speed* + 1)
+    - `npd` - number of periods per day (24 for hourly model)
+    - `dt0` - Matlab date vector corresponding to first period of data from which model was created
     - `ar1` — (`nw_all x 1`) vector of AR[1] coefficients for individual sites
     - `ols` — (`nw_all x 9`) matrix of OLS estimation parameters for individual
         sites: